 The scramble to the top of the Tower of Babel is iconic.
 It’s those panoramic views of the mountains that have made the trail so famous and a must for any beginner scrambler.

-The trail is short at only 2.9 kilometers, however, it involves a 518-meter climb on some pretty rough terrain.
-Once you reach the top the views of Moraine Lake and the Valley of the Ten Peaks are out of this world.
-You’ll quickly see why so many people make the hike to the Tower of Babel.
+The trail is short at only 2.9 kilometers/1.8 miles, however, it involves a 518-meter climb on some pretty rough terrain.
+Once you reach the top the views of Moraine Lake and the Valley of the Ten Peaks are out of this world!
+You’ll quickly see why so many people make the hike the Tower of Babel.